OHS Management system and compliance

 In order to simplify the Plan and improve reporting arrangements, the Plan format has been shortened with activities planned for the year documented on a simple Activity Plan.
 The Activity Plan enables each area to select programs that meet their HWS needs and priorities.
 It also enables better tracking of programs during the year and improves reporting arrangements.
-An updated copy of the Activity Plan is to be provided to the Manager, HWS by the end of January, April, July and October, with the final one provided at the end of January of the following year.
+An updated copy of the Activity Plan is to be lodged on the SharePoint site by the end of April, July and October, with the final one provided at the end of January of the following year.

 HWS Activity Plan (DOCX, 21.0 KB) (targets and programs set by 31 January 2016)

-Reporting for 2015 and subsequent years should be in the form of a finalised HWS Activity Plan for that year.
+The final report for each year should be in the form of a finalised HWS Activity Plan for that year.